vp817/RakNetProtocolDoc/README.md

 | protocolVersion | uint8 | N/A | Protocol version supported by the client |
 | mtuSize | pad-with-zero | N/A | Maximum transmission unit (MTU) size of the client |

 > When using pad-with-zero, Add to the MTU size the current reading position plus 28 (UDP header size) for reading.
-For writing, Get the MTU size subtracted with the current buffer writing position (or its size) plus 28 (UDP header size).
-To validate the packet buffer, check if its size is 18 bytes to ensure correctness.
+For writing, Get the MTU size subtracted with the current buffer writing position (or its size) plus 28 (UDP header size) plus the current buffer size.
+To validate the packet buffer, check if its size is 28(udp header size) pluys the current buffer size.

 ### OpenConnectionReplyOne